thingsboard/thingsboard.github.io/docs/trendz/ai-assistance-prompts.md

   **Note:** The prompt will not be renamed until you click the "Save" button.

   {% include images-gallery.html imageCollection="trendz-prompts-markdown-rename" %}

-* **Confirm/Decline**

-  During the creation or editing process, you can confirm or decline the prompt changes.

-  - If you confirm, all prompt changes will be applied.
-  - If you decline, all prompt changes will be discarded.

-  **Note:** The prompt changes will not be applied until you click the "Save" button.

-  {% include images-gallery.html imageCollection="trendz-prompts-markdown-confirm" %}

 * **Save/Cancel**